Join us for a series of online question-and-answer sessions about applications, admissions, fees and student support.

 We offer two types of research-based masters degree, as well as PhD programmes.

 These one-year masters degrees by research are designed for students with an academic training in divinity or religious studies (or other relevant subject) who wish to focus on a particular topic.

-Both involve research training and orientation courses, after which you may either research and submit a dissertation of about 30,000 words, which comprises the remaining assessment for the degree, or take three further courses to provide appropriate background and preparatory study for the topic of your research, and then submit a dissertation of about 15,000 words.
+Both involve research training and orientation courses, after which you may either research and submit a dissertation of about 30,000 words, which comprises the remaining assessment for the degree, or write three supervised research essays to provide appropriate background and preparatory study for the topic of your research, and then submit a dissertation of about 15,000 words.

 After nine to 12 months a draft of a chapter or a part-chapter will be submitted for discussion at a Review Board, together with a developed proposal for the whole thesis (of no more than 50,000 words).
 On the basis of progress-to-date, and the prospects for the research, the Review Board will make a recommendation on the continuation of studies.

 Since in the British model of doctoral studies there is little formal coursework, and the time available is limited to four years, we look for a substantial degree of preparation in any necessary adjunct skills, including languages.
 Competence in academic writing in English is also essential.

 Progress during the first year is assessed by an end-of-year Review Board at which a full, formal research proposal must be presented, along with a sample of work.
 The Board will make a recommendation based on its reading of your submission and an interview.
-You then proceed with your research, culminating in your 100,000-word dissertation.
+You then proceed with your research, culminating in your 100,000-word thesis.